vicaya/hypertable/doc/markdown/hql/load-data-infile.md

 The `LOAD DATA INFILE` command accepts a number of options.
 The first is the `ROW_KEY_COLUMN` option.
 This is used in conjunction with the multi-cell input file format.
-It provides a way to select which column in the input file should be used as the row key.
+It provides a way to select which column in the input file should be used as the row key (default is first column).
 By separating two or more column names with the '+' character, multiple column values will be concatenated together, separated by a single space character to form the row key.
 Also, each column specifier can have one of the following prefixes to control field width and justification:

 ##### Table 1